| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 If you prefer, you can pay by cheque or postal order.

-Please make cheques or postal orders payable to HM Revenue & Customs with a line through any spaces on the pay line.
+Make cheques or postal orders payable to HMRC with a line through any spaces on the pay line.
 You should put your VAT registration number on the reverse of your cheque.

 In your own interest, do not send notes or coins through the post.